David France (writer/filmmaker): How to Survive a Plague

 France's documentary film How to Survive a Plague, about the early years of the U.S. AIDS epidemic, was released in 2012, four years before his eponymous book.
-As director and producer, France made use of a wide range of archive footage from the height of the American AIDS crisis to create a feature documentary Esquire magazine called the Best Documentary of the year.

-The film premiered at the Sundance Film Festival in 2012, won numerous festival awards worldwide, and was nominated for an Academy Award, a Directors Guild Award, an Independent Spirit Award, and two Emmys, and it won a Peabody Award a Gotham Award, and a GLAAD award.
+As director and producer, France made use of a wide range of archive footage from the height of the American AIDS crisis to create a feature documentary Esquire magazine called the Best Documentary of the year.The film premiered at the Sundance Film Festival in 2012, won numerous festival awards worldwide, and was nominated for an Academy Award, a Directors Guild Award, an Independent Spirit Award, and two Emmys, and it won a Peabody Award a Gotham Award, and a GLAAD award.
 In addition, France received The John Schlesinger Award (given to a first time documentary or narrative feature filmmaker) from the Provincetown International Film Festival, the Jacqueline Donnet Emerging Documentary Filmmaker Award from the International Documentary Association, and the New York Film Critics Circle award for Best First Film, the group's first time to honor a documentary filmmaker.
+Film won The Cinema for Peace Dove for Global Health.